techacharya/Cources/linux/theory/core-concept/detect-hardware.md

     - It doesn't require the use of special -purpose processor instructions.
     - CPU's access memory much more efficiently.
     - Compilers can optimize the code for better register allocation and addressing mode selection when accessing memory.

+### Registers in hardware device
  - All the devices are controlled by reading and writing hardware registers.
-  - Mostof the time a device has several registers and communication with a device involves access to more than one register.
+ - Most of the time a device has several registers and communication with a device involves access to more than one register.
+ - Each device has minimum of the below registers:
+   - A data register (either readable or writable, depending on whether it is an input or output device)
+   - A control register (writable, for controlling device operation)
+   - A stste register (readable, for determining device status e.g., whether it is ready to receive or provide data)
+ - More complex devices e.g., disks have multiple control and status registers.

 Whenever we inserted the devices to the running machine, dynamically a file gets created for that particular device and generally it shows into the **` /dev/ `** directory with some meaningfull name.